-One of the often-overlooked areas of loss after a slip and fall injury is the lost wages.
+One of the often-overlooked areas of damages after a slip and fall accident is lost wages.
 Under California law, an injured party is allowed to sue to recover of both past income and future lost earnings.
 Contacting a Los Angeles personal injury attorney to help you better understand your rights and what you need to prove will help you secure full compensation for your lost wages after a slip and fall accident.

 Lost income and lost earning capacity

 What is known as “lost wages” is both the lost earnings that have already taken place at the time of the settlement or trial, and the lost earning capacity.
 “Lost earning capacity” is the reduction in the amount that the plaintiff will likely make in the future due to the accident.

 Understandably, lost income is easier to understand and prove since it is based on losses that have already occurred.
 However, with documentation and witnesses, it is possible for a personal injury attorney to establish a strong case for reduced earning capacity when warranted.

 Calculating lost wages